 Religion has existed for centuries as people have tried to grasp both the vastness of the universe and the uniqueness of human existence.
-But now, with Oprah vouching for The Secret, Tom Cruise leading the way with scientology, and more and more people taking up yoga as a way to “free their soul,” spirituality seems to be overwhelmingly everywhere.
+Today, in an increasingly pluralistic world, various forms of spirituality seem to be everywhere.

 Are we in the midst of a spiritual influx?